UrbanAnalyst/gtfsrouter/README.md

 ## Main functions

-The main functions can be demonstrated with sample data from Berlin (the Verkehrverbund Berlin Brandenburg, or VBB), included with the package.
+The main functions can be demonstrated with sample data included with the package from Berlin (the Verkehrverbund Berlin Brandenburg, or VBB).
 GTFS data are always stored as `.zip` files, and these sample data can be written to local storage with the function `berlin_gtfs_to_zip()`.